swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 Managing a buffer with a mix of initialized and uninitialized contiguous elements.
-Typically, information about which elements are initialized will be separately maintained to ensure that the following preconditions are always met:
+Typically, information about which elements are initialized will be separately maintained to ensure that each method's preconditions are met:

 ```swift
 func createCBuffer(size: Int) {